Arlington County, Virginia: Arrival of Metro

-Arlington County experienced decelerated population growth starting in 1960 as a result of continued migration of residents out to newer suburbs in Fairfax and Montgomery countits; between 1970 and 1980, Arlington lost 21,865 residents.
+Arlington County experienced decelerated population growth starting in 1960 as a result of continued migration of residents out to newer suburbs in Fairfax and Montgomery counties; between 1970 and 1980, Arlington lost 21,865 residents.
 Factors involved in this population shift included new transportation infrastructure that made commuting from more distant communities possible, and white flight following the racial integration of Arlington's school system.
 This change caused its commercial districts, which were also facing competitive pressure from suburban malls, to enter a period of decline.

 To revitalize these struggling neighborhoods, the Arlington County government sought to leverage the planned Washington Metro system, which was originally meant to follow the future Interstate 66 freeway.
 Government planners were otherwise intending to use the provisions under the 1956 Federal-Aid Highway Act to build a freeway network in Arlington to address growing issues with traffic, which while potentially enabling easier commutes into Washington from outer suburbs, presented concerns about destructive highway construction to Arlington's residents.
 The County Board also desired to diversify Arlington's economy away from the federal government by attracting more commercial activity.
 This was reflected in the transformation of Rosslyn, where 19 skyscrapers were completed by 1967.